What we know after NFL player Damar Hamlin suffers cardiac arrest during game

 What happened to Damar Hamlin, the NFL player who collapsed on field?

-The Buffalo Bills safety collapsed on the field shortly after making a tackle during Monday night’s game with the Cincinnati Bengals
+The Buffalo Bills safety suffered a cardiac arrest shortly after making a tackle during Monday night’s game with the Cincinnati Bengals

 NFL player Damar Hamlin suffered a cardiac arrest during a game on Monday night.